-Students complete 36 units of coursework and write a dissertation.
-The program of study consists of a foundational course, research methods courses, research colloquia, advanced seminars, a student-designed area of specialization, two comprehensive exams, and a dissertation.
+Students in the EWP PhD program complete 36 units of coursework and write a dissertation.
+The program of study consists of a foundational course, research methods courses, research colloquia, two advanced seminars, an optional student-designed area of specialization, one comprehensive exam, and a dissertation.
 Students focus on a specific area of study and develop methodological skills.
 They work closely with their advisors to design an individualized curriculum and participate in research colloquia to articulate their dissertation research project.

 Please go to East-West Psychology PhD curriculum for an outline and sample schedule.

 Upon completion of the PhD in East-West Psychology, and in addition to M.A. goals and objectives, graduates will be able to:

 - Goal 1.
 Produce original scholarly works in the field of East-West psychology and spirituality.

 - Objective 1.
 Demonstrate comprehensive knowledge and expertise in a selected area of specialization within East-West studies.

 - Objective 2.
 Produce work that creatively and critically interprets, compares, integrates, applies, and/or evaluates knowledge from a variety of Eastern, Western, and indigenous psychological and spiritual traditions.